 Narcissistic rage is a reaction to "narcissistic injury," which occurs when a narcissist's self-worth is threatened.
 When narcissists feel like their true selves have been revealed, they may begin to rage.
 For example, if you question your spouse's behavior in marriage counseling, or a therapist calls out harmful conduct, this narcissistic injury can trigger your spouse's distress, rage, aggression, or even abuse.

-If you decide to divorce a narcissist, prepare for the worst.
+If you decide to divorce a narcissist, prepare for a high-conflict divorce.
 This can be a major blow to your spouse's self-esteem.
 You may need to limit or cut off all in-person contact for a time.
 Ask a friend or relative to accompany you if you must meet your ex, for example, to pick up personal belongings or for custody transfers.

 If your spouse is abusive, get help.
 You can contact the National Domestic Violence Hotline at 1-800-799-7233 to speak to a trained advocate who can talk confidentially with anyone experiencing domestic violence.
 When looking for help, remember to consider how private your computer, Internet, and phone use are and whether there's anything you can do to prevent others from monitoring them.
 If you're in immediate danger, call 911 and try to get to a safe place.

 Even if you're able to establish boundaries around communication and meetings, you should hire a family law attorney to handle some or all of your divorce case.
 When interviewing attorneys, let them know that you believe your spouse is a narcissist, and ask if they have experience with narcissistic exes.
 Continue searching until you find the right fit.
 Tell your lawyer about any history of abuse—if so, you may need a restraining order.